 USE [VeryImportantDB]; GO INSERT INTO [dbo].[ImportantTable] ( [FirstName] , [LastName] ) VALUES ('Simon', 'Templar'); GO INSERT INTO [dbo].[ImportantTable] ( [FirstName] , [LastName] ) VALUES ('Shirley', 'West'); GO

 At this point, we’re going to do something that is called a tail-log backup, where we leave the database we’re backing up into a Restoring state.
 This can be accomplished with the following command.
 One thing to note here, there can’t be any users in the database, if there are this will fail.

 USE master; GO BACKUP LOG VeryImportantDBRestored TO DISK = 'C:\Work\Backups\Temp\VeryImportantDBLog_2.TRN' WITH NORECOVERY;

-Looking at the database in Management Studio we can see that it’s now in Restoring state, meaning no one can access it or add any data there.
-This is pretty important as we don’t want to have anyone enter data there while we’re migrating to new server.
+Looking at the database in Management Studio, we can see that it’s now in Restoring state, meaning no one can access it or add any data there.
+This is pretty important as we want to avoid having anyone enter data there while we’re migrating to a new server.

 Restoring the database

 In the new instance, we naturally start the process by restoring the initial FULL backup first.
 This time we’ll put it into Standby mode which allows us to run queries against it without doing full recovery of the database, which would prevent us from restoring further backups.